 Statutory land charges, charging orders and other consents

 Where land subject to a statutory land charge or charging order is being transferred or otherwise dealt with, it will generally be necessary to either register a discharge or obtain the consent of the chargeholder.
 Refer to the article below for more information.

 Territorial authority consents

-The consent of the territorial authority is required if a Surrender of Easement (SE, TSE, PSE), Variation of Easement (VE) or Merger of Easement (MEE) affects a compulsory easement (ie. the easement was included in the Memorandum of Easements on the title plan).
+The consent of the territorial authority is required if a Surrender of Easement (SE, TSE, PSE), Variation of Easement (VE) or Merger of Easement (EE) affects a compulsory easement (ie. the easement was included in the Memorandum of Easements on the title plan).